 Tommy Bolan: Yeah, she does.
 She won the name back, which is was unfairly taken away from her years ago.
 It was just fucking ridiculous.
-So, she now has the right to the name and the logos, that name means a lot to a lot of people and technically what we did up here was a great representation of Warlock, I think.
-The TRIUMPH AND AGONY album, you know, obviously you have the songs, Doro’s voice, but right after that my guitar is right there next to her on everything, so bringing me back is a great representation of the sound.
+So, she now has the right to the name and the logos.
+That name means a lot to many people and technically, what we did up here was a great representation of Warlock.
+The TRIUMPH AND AGONY album, you know, obviously you have the songs, Doro’s voice, but right after that, my guitar is right there next to her on everything, so bringing me back is a great representation of the sound.

 Tommy Bolan: Well, there’s more Warlock talk.
-I mean, we’re playing Norway, and then we’re playing a whole bunch of US dates, and I guess it depends on promoters etc etc but the fan reaction has been thru the roof online and at the show and the vibe of the whole band is totally Rockin and Positive.
+We’re playing Norway, and then we’re playing a lot of US dates, and I guess it depends on promoters, etc., but the fan reaction has been through the roof online and at the show, and the vibe of the whole band is totally Rockin and Positive.
 You were saying and telling me how you love the show and this and that.
 Well, if that buzz goes around and that gets going, then obviously, you know, that will create the demand.
 As long as the music is real, and the fans dig it, and there’s, you know, a place to rock it, I can’t see why not.
 I mean, of course, she’s always got her solo project.
-She’s got that and, of course, her band is part of this.
+She’s got that, and, of course, her band is part of this.
 These are great guys, and they’re great musicians, so it works pretty well.